LRS4/explore-your-data/README.md

 ## Structure

-The template uses Flask & Flask-RestPlus to create a minimal REST style API, and let's VueJs + vue-cli handle the front end and asset pipline.
+The template uses Flask & Flask-RESTX (fork of Flask-RestPlus) to create a minimal REST style API, and let's VueJs + vue-cli handle the front end and asset pipline.
 Data from the python server to the Vue application is passed by making Ajax requests.